caesarsky/dien/README.md

 python train.py train DIEN
 or running in the background:
 python train.py train DIEN > dien_train.log 2>&1 &

+You can modify run.sh if you want to add extra config like seed, train diffferent model, just testing, check doc for extra running command introduction.
 <br/>

 # feature config file:
-Num_query_feature: count of features that don't have related history
-Num_history_feature: count of features that have history including mid
 query_list: list of query features which do not have related history features
 item_feature_list: list of item features which have related history features
 history_list: list of history feature
-each item feature must have its related history in history_list
+each item feature must have its related history in history_list, or move it to query_list
 the order of features in item_feature_list must be consistent with their related history features in history_list

 maxlen: the max length of history that will be extracted and used